Complete Manual

 [L] Layer - Mask list with reorder arrows and visibility toggles.

-+ Add MaskCreates a new empty mask, spawned 1 m in front of your head, head-yaw aligned.
-Subsequent masks are staggered 30 cm to the right so they don't overlap.
++ Add MaskCreates a new empty mask, spawned about 1 m in front of you, centred on your recentered forward direction.
+Several freshly-added masks are staggered slightly in depth so they don't flicker into each other.

 DuplicateCreates an exact copy of the selected mask, including pixel content.